BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-12-27 : add a front folder.
+Use Pico with classes, ex: <code>class="grid"</code>.
+Handle positive and negative values from the html input page.
+Add theme switcher on the index page (dark or light).
 - 2023-12-23 : add a subtotal row in the data table page.
 - 2023-12-22 : improve struct and readability for user params.
 - 2023-12-17 : add a screen to visualize data with filter, sort and limit.